Zambezi Region: Constituencies

+Regional elections

+Electorally, Zambezi is consistently dominated by the South West Africa People's Organization (SWAPO).
+In the 2004 regional election for the National Assembly of Namibia, SWAPO won all constituencies, and mostly by a landslide.

 In the 2015 regional elections SWAPO won in all eight constituencies and obtained 77.5% of all votes (2010: 80%).
 In the 2020 regional election SWAPO still had the vast majority of votes (45.4%) but lost four of the eight constituencies, three to independent candidates and one to the Independent Patriots for Change (IPC), an opposition party formed in August 2020.